ichthala/tscripter/README.md

 Hello to you too.

-I can't read books anymore.
+Lovely night on the moors.
 [uncomfortable silence]
-This is fun, don't you agree?
+This is splendid, don't you agree?
 I mean, I would never...
 [pause]
 ^ disagree with you.
-But what if *i 45:09
+But what if *i 45:09 tomorrow?
-[turns away] You can't really mean that!
+[turns away] You can't mean that!
 ```

 Output:
 ```
-A: Hello there.
+Heathcliff: Hello there.

-B: Hello to you too.
+Cathy: Hello to you too.

-A: I can't read books anymore.
+Heathcliff: Lovely night on the moors.
 [uncomfortable silence]
-B: This is fun, don't you agree?
+Cathy: This is splendid, don't you agree?
-A: I mean, I would never...
+Heathcliff: I mean, I would never...
 [pause]
-A: disagree with you.
+Heathcliff: disagree with you.
-B: But what if [inaudible 45:09]
+Cathy: But what if [inaudible 45:09] tomorrow?
-A: [turns away] You can't really mean that!
+Heathcliff: [turns away] You can't mean that!
 ```

 ## Installation